PattyCoding123/ecommerce/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Navigation Links to different sections
+- [x] Interactive product cards
-- [x] Animations for different sections
+- [x] Custom slugs for each product
-- [x] Working links to websites for social media and projects
+- [x] The ability to add and remove items from the cart
-- [x] Animations for different sections
+- [x] Pre-rendering with Next.js (both server-side and static generation)
-- [x] Back-end content management
+- [x] Back-end content management for products
-- [x] Contact form
+- [x] Payment functionality

 See the [open issues](https://github.com/PattyCoding123/ecommerce/issues) for a full list of proposed features (and known issues).